jcobthemaker/OrderDashboardWebsocket/README.md

 - **WebSocket**: WebSocket protocol is used for real-time communication between clients and the server.
 - **Gorilla WebSocket Library**: Used to handle WebSocket connections (`github.com/gorilla/websocket`).
 - **JSON**: For serializing and deserializing messages sent between the client and server.
+- **JQuery**: Simple HTML with with JQuery in order to display and dinamically handle incoming orders and submitting new ones

 ## Dependencies
 - `github.com/gorilla/websocket` - For managing WebSocket connections and communication.

 ## How It Works